 According to Huygen’s principle, every point on a given wavefront can be regarded as a fresh source of new disturbance and sends out its own spherical wavelets called secondary wavelets.
 These secondary wavelets spread out in all directions with the velocity of the wave.

-A surface touching these secondary wavelets tangentially in the forward direction at any instant
+A surface touching these secondary wavelets tangentially in the forward direction at any instant (Δt) gives the position and shape of the new wavefront at the instant.
+This is called “secondary wavefront”.

-Interference Of Light
+Interference of Light

 Coherent and Incoherent Sources